 Our catalog contains 151,524 unique sources of which 98,762 are in our highest quality 'clean' subsample (Good and Reasonable sources only, excluding those in fields containing diffuse emission).
 Table 12 shows the breakdown of the sources according to the detection and field flags.
-The distribution of fluxes in the clean and to-
+The distribution of fluxes in the clean and total samples is shown in Fig. 15.
+Due to the effects of